poboll/C/README.md

 ### `./Projects`
 Contains projects carried along the coursework and includes some personal project as well.
 For example, building a terminal progress bar for visual effects and working with `OpenGL` library in `C++`.

+### `./LeetCode`

+Includes the current work of the force brush, also includes some personal projects.

+### `./AcWing`

+Contains the projects that are currently being studied in the AcWing Algorithm Competition course assignments, as well as some common code templates.

 ## References